erindun/cpsc4160-game/README.md

-# Assignment 4: Adding particle effects and colliders (CPSC 4160 Fall 2021 - Garrett Duncan)
+# Assignment 5: Finish your game!
+(CPSC 4160 Fall 2021 - Garrett Duncan)

-This program is a demo of what will become my collection game.
-All artwork was created by me.
-My initial idea is for mice to run across the screen, and you must "hunt" as many as you can within a timeframe.
+Scaredy Cat: see how long you can avoid the horde of rats!

 The character can be controlled in 8-directions using WASD or the arrow keys.
-The ESC key terminates the program.
+The ESC key pauses the game.

+I selected the following components:
+- Start/finish screens
+- In-play UI: "Lives" heads-up item and pause menu
+- Textual items with fonts

 I used CMake to build and deploy the project between Linux and Windows systems.
 The following commands will build and run the game:
 ```